 This a mortgage which is linked to your savings and current account to reduce the outstanding capital that you pay interest on.
 Your savings essentially become an overpayment to clear the mortgage early.

 Before you even start to look at any properties it is best to get your finances in place.
 Gather together all the documents you will need, think carefully about how much you can really afford to repay each month and explore the available deals.
-Listen carefully to any advice you are given and don’t forget to factor in any fees and charges associated with applying for the mortgage.
+Listen carefully to any advice you are given and don’t forget to factor in any fees and charges associated with apply for a mortgage.